franklindyer/BWA/README.md

   - *damage* is the amount of damage the attack deals, e.g. <code>1</code> for a weak attack or <code>6</code> for a very strong attack.
   - *effects* is an optional argument containing an object that lists the attack's special effects.
 For example, <code>{ poison: 3, tilesmash: 2 }</code> poisons the player for 3 turns and smashes 2 tiles.
 - *ondeath*: an optional parameter containing a function to be executed when the enemy is defeated.
 In the above example, the player is "leveled up" to 25 health after defeating Donkeyface.
+- *onapproach*: an optional parameter similar to "ondeath" that executes a function when the enemy approaches (before combat begins).
+This doesn't appear in the case of Donkeyface, because Donkeyface doesn't do anything special at the start of combat.
 - *flavortext*: the enemy's flavor text.
 Something silly.
 - *quips*: an array of strings for the enemy to randomly blurt out during battle.
 More silliness here.